linxuanm/language-and-compiler-course/README.md

 lnon: pushes NONE onto the stack
 pop: pops and discards the top value on the stack

-jmp <code_index>: jumps to code <code_index>
+ret: returns a function and pops the function frame jmp <code_index>: jumps to code <code_index>
 cjmp <code_index>: pops a boolean value off the stack; if `TRUE`, jumps to code <code_index>
 call <func_name>: invokes the function <func_name>